 Before we move into the specifics of Loving, how far along into the film are you brought into the project?

 Paulson: Every movie is different.
 I have some DP’s I work with constantly.
 For example Adam [Stone] on Loving—I already know what his next movie is going to be, so we’ll talk about it and get ideas.
 On other projects, I’ll get a movie two weeks before the DI work has to start and I’ve never worked with any of people on the film.

-In Part Two of this interview, we’ll delve deeper into Paulson’s work on director Jeff Nichols’ acclaimed 2016 drama Loving.
+In Part Two coming Saturday, we’ll delve deeper into Paulson’s work on director Jeff Nichols’ acclaimed 2016 drama Loving.
 Stay tuned!

 To learn more about the The EFILM | Company 3 Feature Film Grant—which provides $50,000 in color correction and digital intermediate services for Film Independent Fellows, alumni of the LA Film Festival and Film Independent Spirit Award Nominees—just click here.

 Film Independent promotes unique independent voices by helping filmmakers create and advance new work.
 To become a Member of Film Independent, just click here.
 To support us with a donation, click here.